houmingjie/react-scrollbar-ie8/README.md

 * `onWheel` event for further control.

 * `thumbStyle` & `trackStyle` prop is available to change the default style in js.
 Besides you can also change the .scrollbar-track & .scrollbar-thumb in css.

+## todo
+* Optional use original scrollbar for Mac cause it's better than that.
+* More smooth impl to prevent cascade scroll.